A Guide to Contract Extension in Contract Management

 If a vendor hasn’t met SLAs or if market rates have shifted, use that info to request better terms.

-Once you know the dos and don’ts, the next step is putting it into action.
+Once you know the dos and don’ts and mistakes, the next step is putting it into action.
 Here’s a step-by-step process to draft and finalize your next contract extension.

 6-Step guide to drafting a contract extension